RHLE: Modular Deductive Verification of Relational $\forall\exists$ Properties: Related Work

-\paragraph{Dynamic and Modal Logics} First-order dynamic logic\cite{Pratt1976} is a reinterpretation of Hoare logic in first-order, multi-modal logic.
-Dynamic logic programs are constructed by regular expression operators extended with operators for, e.g., testing and assignment.
+First-order dynamic logic~\cite{Pratt1976} is a reinterpretation of Hoare logic in first-order, multi-modal logic.
 For a program $p$, the modal operators $[p]$ and $\langle p \rangle$ capture universal and existential quantification over program executions.
-The formula $[p]Q$ means that after executing $p$, all end states satisfy $Q$, and the dual $\langle p \rangle Q$ means that after executing $p$, there exists some end state satisfying $Q$.
 Our universal Hoare triple $\vdash \{P\} p \{Q\}$ corresponds to $P \implies [p]Q$, and our existential Hoare triple $\vdash [P] p [Q]_{\exists}$ corresponds to $P \implies \langle p \rangle Q$.
 In contrast to \rhle{}, dynamic logic reasons about properties of single program executions.

-There exist several other modal logics which support a similar style of existential reasoning as our existential logic.
-Temporal logics like LTL and CTL are popular systems for verifying liveness properties, and variants like HyperLTL and HyperCTL can be used to verify liveness hyperproperties~\cite{Clarke1994, Clarkson2014}.
-A recent paper by~\citet{Coenen2019} examines verification and synthesis of computational models using HyperLTL formulas with alternating quantifiers, leading to analysis of the kinds of \AEH{} properties considered here. \citet{Cook2013} examines existential reasoning in branching-time temporal logics by way of removing state space until universal reasoning methods can be used.
-While temporal logics are capable of reasoning about the kinds of liveness properties we consider in this paper, they operate over finite state models of software systems instead of reasoning directly over program syntax as in our approach.

-\paragraph{Reasoning about Relational Properties} The concept of a hyperproperty was originally introduced by \citet{Clarkson+HYP}, building off of earlier work by Terauchi and Aiken \cite{Terauchi2005}.
-Clarkson and Schneider define hyperproperties as finite properties over a potentially infinite set of execution traces, and demonstrate that every trace hyperproperty is an intersection of safety and liveness hyperproperties.
-They further identify the class of $k$-safety hyperproperties as those in which the a bad state cannot involve more than $k$ traces.
-Although not explicitly defined in \citet{Clarkson+HYP}, the analogous concept of $k$-liveness hyperproperties is implicit in that work.
-While they discuss verification, they do not offer a verification algorithm.

-Relational program logics are a common approach to verifying relational specifications.
-Relational Hoare Logic\cite{Benton+RHL} (RHL) was one of the first examples of these logics.
-Originally developed by Benton, RHL provides an axiomatic system for proving 2-safety properties of imperative programs.
-Relational Higher-order Logic\cite{Aguirre+RHOL} is a higher-order relational logic for reasoning about higher-order functional programs expressed in a simply-typed $\lambda$-calculus.
-Probabilistic RHL~\cite{Barthe+pRHL} is a logic for reasoning about probabilistic programs in order to prove security properties of cryptographic schemes.
-The relational logic closest to \rhle{} is Cartesian Hoare Logic~\cite{Sousa+CHL} (CHL) developed by Sousa and Dillig.
-This logic which provides an axiomatic system for reasoning about $k$-safety hyperproperties along with an automatic verification algorithm. \rhle{} can be thought of as an extension of CHL for reasoning about the more general class of \AEH{} properties.